1jour1vin

 About the estate:

-Since 1937, the Paul Janin et Fils estate has been producing Moulin-à-Vent and Beaujolais-Villages red and white wines.
+Since 1937, the Paul Janin et Fils estate has been producing Moulin-à-Vent and red and white Beaujolais-Villages wines.
 Eric Janin, the current owner, represents the fourth generation.
-He inherited a series of investments that have made the estate so successful today.
-In 1937, his grandfather bought the famous Tremblay vineyard, and in 1967, his father acquired what is now the estate's flagship cuvée: the century-old Greneriers vineyards.
-Eric Janin is also the father of young Perrine, who is studying oenology and is continuing to make the investments necessary to ensure the estate's long-term future.
-This involves, in particular, mass selection to gradually renew the estate's old vines.
-The vintage has had a string of difficult years, and Éric Janin has not escaped the violent hailstorms that have devastated the vineyard over the last three years.
-In order to preserve what has built the estate's reputation, purchases from other producers now complete the range.
-These wines are of a more classic style and are well made.
-As for the estate's stars, they are limited in quantity but do not disappoint in quality.
-In 2018, Vignes-du-Tremblay and Greneriers are magnificent successes.
+He inherited a series of investments that are the foundation of the estate’s success today.
+In 1937, his grandfather purchased the famous vineyard known as Le Tremblay, and in 1967, his father acquired what is now the estate’s flagship cuvée: the century-old vines of Les Greneriers. Éric Janin is also the father of young Perrine, who is studying oenology and is in turn pursuing the investments necessary to ensure the estate’s long-term viability.
+This involves, in particular, massal selections to gradually renew his stock of old vines.
+Difficult years have piled up for the estate, and Éric Janin has not escaped the violence of the hailstorms that have devastated the vineyard over the past three years.
+To preserve what has built the estate’s reputation, wines purchased from other producers now round out the lineup.
+More classic in style, these wines are well-crafted.
+As for the estate’s star wines, they suffer from limited production but do not disappoint in terms of quality.
+In 2018, the Vignes-du-Tremblay and Greneriers are magnificent successes.

 Bourgogne Aujourd'hui